Oneflow-Inc/oneflow-documentation/en/docs/contribute/intro.md

 * Contribute test cases
 * Improve documentation
 * Review pull requests from others
-* Recommend OneFlow to people who in need
+* Recommend OneFlow to people who need it
 * Participate in OneFlow's group discussion
 * …… All the things you can think of to make OneFlow better